FuzionView/FV-Docs/source/SystemOperatorAdmin.rst

    *View, Edit, or Delete Dataset*

 ..
 Warning::
-   When a dataset is modified, the original data will remain in the system until related tickeds expire.
+   When a dataset is modified, the original data will remain in the system until related tickets expire.

 Validate Dataset
 ^^^^^^^^^^^^^^^^^^